ThinkEquity LLC: ThinkEquity, One of NYSE's Newest Member Firms, Announces Key New Hire

-NEW YORK, NY / ACCESSWIRE / December 10, 2022 / ThinkEquity, a boutique investment bank created by experienced professionals that have worked together for over a decade collectively financing more than $50 billion of public and private capital raises, restructurings, and mergers and acquisitions, today announced the addition of Scott Rothbaum as Head of Institutional Sales.
+NEW YORK, NY / ACCESSWIRE / December 11, 2022 / ThinkEquity, a boutique investment bank created by experienced professionals that have worked together for over a decade collectively financing more than $50 billion of public and private capital raises, restructurings, and mergers and acquisitions, today announced the addition of Brian Vera as Managing Director, Institutional Sales.

-Scott brings over 20 years of institutional and deal sales experience to ThinkEquity.
-He has extensive knowledge of IPO, Secondaries, PIPEs and Private Placements in equity capital markets.
-Scott began his career as a partner and Managing Director at Maxim Group, focused on equity sales of NASDAQ and NYSE new issues.
+Brian brings over a decade of IPO, Secondary, Pipes and Private deal sales experience to ThinkEquity.
+Brian has worked with middle market accounts, family offices, and high net worth accounts.

-Scott, formerly as the Director of Institutional Sales at Joseph Gunnar, has spent the last 4 years building relationships with existing and new institutional clients, originating and executing public and private offerings.
-Over the last two decades, Scott has worked on hundreds of public offerings, specializing in tech & healthcare.
-Scott graduated Cum Laude from the State University of New York at Farmingdale with a degree in Business Administration.
+Brian, formerly Managing Director at Maxim Group, has spent 10 years building relationships with investors that focus on public and private offerings.
+Brian has worked on hundreds of public offerings, specializing in small, mid and microcap offerings.
+Brian holds Series 7, 63 and 65 licenses.

 About ThinkEquity LLC